Chris-Morant/Python-Instacart/README.md

 ## Tools
 Python was used to analyze and work with the data alongside the following libraries:

-- Pandas: used for data analysis.
+- Pandas: used for data analysis

 - Numpy: used for mathematical operations